ryanaidilp/stadata_flutter_sdk/README.md

 var result = await StadataFlutter.instance.list.publications(domain: '7200');
 ```

+This call will provide you with a `ListResult` containing data of type `List<Publication>` and pagination information for further navigation.

 ### View

-To view the details of a specific model, follow these steps:
+In addition to the `list` property, `StadataFlutter` also provides the `view` property, which allows you to retrieve detailed information about a specific model.
+For instance, if you want to view the details of a publication, follow these steps:

+1. **Create an Instance of StadataFlutter:**

-1. Create an instance of `StadataFlutter`.
+   - Begin by creating an instance of `StadataFlutter`.

+2. **Access the `view` Getter:**

-2. Access the view getter from the instance.
-This will allow you to access different models from domains, publications, press releases, and more.
+   - Access the `view` getter from the instance, granting you access to different models from domains, publications, press releases, and more.

+3. **Use the `view` Method with Required Parameters:**
-3. Use the view method with the required parameters.
+   - Utilize the `view` method, specifying the required parameters.
 For example:

 ```dart
 var result = await StadataFlutter.instance.view.publication(
   id: 'a78f4d4f1c3548600cffcd29',
   domain: '7200'
 );
 ```

-These steps will help you make effective use of the BPS Web API to retrieve both lists and detailed views of various models.
+By following these steps, you can seamlessly retrieve detailed information about specific models using the BPS Web API.
+Whether you need to access lists or in-depth details, `StadataFlutter` provides the tools to help you accomplish your goals efficiently.

+### Enums for Simplified API Requests and Response Handling

+Within the `StadataFlutter` SDK, you'll find several enums designed to streamline API requests and facilitate the handling of API responses.

+**1. DataLanguage Enum:**

+- The `DataLanguage` enum is used to specify the language parameter when making API requests.
+It offers two options:
+  - `DataLanguage.id`: Represents the Indonesian language.
+  - `DataLanguage.en`: Represents the English language.

+**2. DomainType Enum:**

+- The `DomainType` enum simplifies domain type parameters for domain models in API requests.
+It includes the following options:
+  - `DomainType.all`: Retrieve all domains, including provinces and regencies.
+  - `DomainType.province`: Retrieve all province domains.
+  - `DomainType.regency`: Retrieve all regency domains.
+  - `DomainType.regencyByProvince`: Retrieve all regency domains within a specified province ID.

+**3. DataAvailability Enum:**

+- The `DataAvailability` enum helps you check the `data-availability` key in API responses, making it easier to determine the availability of data.
+It includes the following options:
+  - `DataAvailability.available`: Indicates that data is available.
+  - `DataAvailability.listNotAvailable`: Indicates that the list is not available.
+  - `DataAvailability.notAvailable`: Indicates that data is not available.

+These enums serve as valuable tools to enhance the readability and manageability of your API-related code.
+Whether you're specifying language preferences, domain types, or checking data availability, these enums simplify the process and make your code more concise and expressive.

 ---

-## Continuous Integration 🤖
+## Continuous Integration

 Stadata Flutter Sdk comes with a built-in [GitHub Actions workflow][github_actions_link] powered by [Very Good Workflows][very_good_workflows_link] but you can also add your preferred CI/CD solution.